dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 ### Web App Link: https://sb-house-price-estimator.herokuapp.com/

 ## Overview
-* Built a web scraper from scratch to scrape data from ~1500 sinlge family homes that have been sold over the past 2 years in Santa Barbara from trulia.com and created SQLite database
+* Built a web scraper from scratch to scrape data from ~1500 single family homes that have been sold over the past 2 years in Santa Barbara from trulia.com and created SQLite database
 * Engineered features from house description to quantify the value of certain house attributes such as "ocean views", "pool", "fireplace", etc.
 * Optimized hyper parameters for linear, lasso, random forest, LightGBM, Catboost, and XGboost
 * Built a flask API endpoint for estimating a house price based on features